 Home Care of molar Hypomin

 Your Dentist isn’t the only one who can care for your child’s Molar Hypomin – you can really help too.
-As you have seen, the main issues with Hypomin teeth relate to them being soft and porous rather than shiny and hard – and this raises the concern that any crumbliness will get worse ("deeper potholes") and act as a refuge for dental caries to take hold.
+As you have seen, the main issues with Hypomin teeth relate to them being soft and porous rather than shiny and hard – this raises the concern that any crumbliness will get worse ("deeper potholes") and act as a refuge for dental caries to take hold and advance rapidly.
 There are simple things that can be done to reduce the chance of these undesirable outcomes happening – and it will come as no surprise that these preventive actions simply involve a good diet and good oral hygiene.

 Keeping the teeth clean